yazmintorres/YouMoveApp/README.md

 ## Future Development
 - Drag and drop exercises
 - User can share workouts with others
-- User can check off exercises as they go with the option to restart the workout
+- User can restart the workout and ell exercise cards will be cleared
 - User can start a timer, if an exercise is dependent on time

-## Demo
-[Video soon to come]

 ## Tech Stack